sajao/CrisisLex/src-collect/README.md

 ```

 **Note:**
 * The addaptive collector implements a simple pseudo-relevance mechanism that ranks terms based on their frequency in the pseudo-relevant documents.
-For more details about it, or how to implement the label propagation based mechanism or the optimizations based on terms co-occurance check the [Crisislex paper](http://crisislex.org/icwsm2014_crisislex.pdf) or drop us an email.
+For more details about it, or how to implement the label propagation based mechanism or the optimizations based on terms co-occurance check the [CrisisLex paper](http://crisislex.org/icwsm2014_crisislex.pdf) or drop us an email.

 Requirements
 ------------